Chart Color Schemes

 Drummoyne - Rodd Point demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-The area's 3 schools have a combined enrollment of 1,165 students as of the latest data.
-Drummoyne-Rodd Point has significant socio-educational advantages with an ICSEA score of 1145.
-All three schools focus on primary education; secondary options are available in nearby areas.
-School places per 100 residents stand at 6.1, below the regional average of 10.5, indicating some students may attend schools outside the area.
+This includes 8.8% in primary education, 7.4% in secondary education, and 6.2% pursuing tertiary education.
+The three schools in the area had a combined enrollment of 1,165 students as of 2021.
+These schools focus exclusively on primary education, with secondary options available in surrounding areas.
+School places per 100 residents stood at 6.1 in 2021, below the regional average of 10.5, indicating that some students may attend schools in adjacent areas.

 Frequently Asked Questions - Education